home

 The days pass by all too quickly, seamlessly unfolding one into the other, the gentle rhythm of this timeless form of travel lulling you into a sense of calmness and wellbeing.
 The Bedouin will sing for you, even songs about you.
 They will cook for you, they will care for you.
 They delight in sharing the treasures of their desert kingdom with you: the flora, the fauna, the white sands, the improvised shade from the midday sun, the welcome sight of a palm-fringed oasis in the middle of nowhere, the wells so vital for man and beast, the exchange of greetings with a passing shepherd herding his flocks of sheep and goats, the tiny mosques nestling like hidden gems in the dunes, the soft sugar almond coloured evening skies followed by a flaming sunset.

 One leaves with an overwhelming desire to return.
-Since my first visit in April 2007, I have returned many times and whether in autumn, winter, spring or early summer, each visit has been blessed with a unique charm of its own.
+Since Diana’s first visit in April 2007, she has returned many times and whether in autumn, winter, spring or early summer, each visit has been blessed with a unique charm of its own.

 Camels at sunset